Shobhit-Nagpal/nvim-rafce/README.md

 ## Problem:

-1. You left behind VSCode and installed Neovim and are new to learning Vim motions, remaps, plugins, etc. You saw either yourself or other people using the RFCE snippet to create boilerplate code.
+1. You left behind VSCode and installed Neovim and are new to learning Vim motions, remaps, plugins, etc. You saw either yourself or other people using the RAFCE snippet to create boilerplate React component code.
 You want to save time by having something similar for Neovim.

 ## Solution: